Abandoned & Little-Known Airfields:

 It depicted “Tucson” Airport as a commercial or municipal field.

-The Tucson Airport at this location was evidently closed at some point between 1941-43 (possibly due to the war),
+The Tucson Airport at this location was evidently closed at some point between 1941-42 (presumably due to WW2),

-as no airfield at this spot was depicted on the 1943 Phoenix Sectional Chart (according to Chris Kennedy)
+as no airfield at this spot was depicted on the September 1942 Phoenix Sectional Chart

 The 1957 USGS topo map depicted Tucson Downtown Airport as having 3 runways, with several buildings on the northeast side.